Chat with us, powered by LiveChat

 All dives are done by boat, and our instructors select dive sites based on skill level and weather conditions.
-We do three dives per day, including one with Tiger Sharks.

 Over hundreds of years, the channel gave way to vegetation, and the water lost its salinity.